 There is a useful Woodland Trust guide to trees through the seasons here: twigged.pdf (woodlandtrust.org.uk)

-For information on the East Sussex Lieutenancy see here: HM The Queen’s Platinum Jubilee 2022 – Lord Lieutenant of East Sussex (east-sussex-lieutenancy.org.uk)
+For information on the East Sussex Lieutenancy see here: HM The Late Queen Elizabeth II’s Platinum Jubilee 2022 – Lord Lieutenant of East Sussex (east-sussex-lieutenancy.org.uk)

 For information on the Queen’s Green Canopy in West Sussex see here: The Queen’s Green Canopy | WS Lieutenancy 22 (westsussexlieutenancy.org.uk)